 Subjects describe the functions that an application exposes to other processes on the network.
 This can be thought of as producing a set of functions: that is, the web server produces HTTP, HTTPS, and FTP.
 Other EPGs then consume one or more of these functions; which EPGs consume these services are defined by creating relationships between EPGs and contracts, which contain the subjects defining applications or subapplications.
 Full policy is defined by administrators defining groups of EPGs that can consume what another provides.
 This model provides functionality for hierarchical EPGs, or more simply EPGs that are groups of applications and subapplications.
 (See Figure 20)

 Figure 21 shows that a contract can be defined allowing all traffic from all EPGs.
 This allow is then refined by creating a taboo list of specific ports or ranges that are undesirable.
-This model provides a transitional method for customers desiring to migrate over time from a blacklist model, which is typically in use today, to the more desirable whitelist model.
-Blacklist is a model in which all communication is open unless explicitly denied, whereas a whitelist model requires communication to be explicitly defined before being permitted.
-It is important to remember that disallow lists are optional, and in a full whitelist model they will rarely be needed.
+This model provides a transitional method for customers desiring to migrate over time from a blocked list model, which is typically in use today, to the more desirable allowed list model.
+Blocked list is a model in which all communication is open unless explicitly denied, whereas an allowed list model requires communication to be explicitly defined before being permitted.
+It is important to remember that disallow lists are optional, and in a full allowed list model they will rarely be needed.